Dialpad Meetings lets the Organizer and all Participants communicate through video.

 Change Video Settings During Active Conference

-To change your settings during an active conference, select the Change Device Settings button.
+To change your video settings during an active meeting, select Mic/Cam Settings from the More button on the bottom bar

 Change Video Layout